open-guides/og-aws/README.md

 ### Please help

 **This is an early in-progress draft!**
 It’s our first attempt at assembling this information, so is certain to have errors or shortcomings.
-It only covers some AWS services currently, but we expect it to expand.
 [**Please contribute**](CONTRIBUTING.md) by filing issues or PRs to expand, correct, or otherwise improve it.

 ## Scope

 * Currently, this guide covers selected “core” services, such as EC2, S3, ELBs, EBS, and IAM, and some details around other services.
+We expect it to expand.
 * It is not a tutorial, but rather a collection of information you can read and return to.
 It is for both beginners and the experienced.
 * The goal of this guide is to be:
     * **Brief**: Keep it dense and use links